 Dean: You'd be creating a space for violence to happen.

-- Garfield and Friends: Garfield once showed two videos of Jon's previous dates.
-The second one was so short that, before starting it, he warned the viewers there're no cuts.
+- Garfield and Friends: Garfield once showed two videos of Jon's previous dates— his longest and his shortest in that order.
+The latter was so short that, before showing it, Garfield warned the viewers there're no cuts.

 - In Gravity Falls episode "The Stanchurian Candidate", Dipper outlines the town's electoral process as making a literal "stump speech", followed by a debate where the audience throws birdseed on their favorite candidate, and the winner is the one to receive a 'birdly kiss' from a 'freedom eagle.'
 Dipper caps this off with, "I couldn't make this up if I tried."

 - In the Poorly Disguised Pilot for Crash Nebula, Sprig's father gives him the family cowpie before he leaves, to which Sprig thanks.
 He then pauses the story to admit that he wasn't being sarcastic.
 It really was a touching family moment that happened to involve poop.

 - The New Mr. Peabody & Sherman Show takes the form of a variety show of which the main attraction is Mr. Peabody telling a story of one of his time travel exploits.
 As part of every episode, he gets the story notarized live to guarantee to his audience that he is telling a story that actually happened to him.

 - Robot Chicken uses this twice in two very different ways:

 - One for straight humor to take a shot at DC with their segment "REAL Characters in the DC Universe".
 It features characters like B'dg, Firestorm, and Mister Banjo, and the narrator would gleefully declare "Can you believe it, folks?
 He really exists!"